 Why B2B Marketing is still struggling to be human

-A year ago my colleague, Rosa Wilkinson, concluded last year’s B2B marketing conference season with ‘Being human, for now, still has its advantages’ suggesting that B2B businesses were starting to get to grips with emotion in marketing.
+In 2017 we concluded last year’s B2B marketing conference season with ‘Being human, for now, still has its advantages’, suggesting that B2B businesses were starting to get to grips with emotion in marketing.

 Depressingly, this year’s conferences again saw more consumer than business examples, sessions with inspiring titles such as ‘Why B2B Marketing is screwed’ and more airtime dedicated to convincing B2B marketers of the merit of ‘being more human’ than any other topic.
 Why is this still the case?